Wichita to settle lawsuit over 2012 fatal police shooting - NewsBreak

 WICHITA, Kan.
 (AP) — The city of Wichita plans to settle a lawsuit filed over the death of a man who was shot by a police officer in 2012.

 The city’s law department has asked the City Council to approve on Tuesday a $175,000 settlement with the mother of 24-year-old Troy Lanning.
-A city spokeswoman said the settlement will be paid out of a self-insurance fund, The Wichita Eagle reported .Kansas teen dead after car spins out of control
+A city spokeswoman said the settlement will be paid out of a self-insurance fund, The Wichita Eagle reported.

 Lanning was shot by officer Randy Williamson in April 2012 after a police pursuit and foot chase.
 His mother claimed in a lawsuit filed in 2014 that Lanning was shot as he raised his hands to comply with commands and then was shot at least twice more as he lay on the ground.